anmoljagetia/Flatabulous/README.md

 # Flatabulous

 This is a Flat theme for Ubuntu and other debian based Linux Systems.
-This is based on a the Ultra-Flat theme.
+This is based on the Ultra-Flat theme.
 Special thanks to @steftrikia and Satyajit Sahoo for the original work.

 # Installation

 ## Update

 Install it manually, if you are on Ubuntu 16.04 or higher.
 If you prefer the `.deb` installers, please download the correct one, based on the version from [here](https://github.com/anmoljagetia/Flatabulous/releases).